 How We Test

 We sent these underwear to the far corners of the world.
 Two pairs were sent to shiver during a sixteen-day expedition to Alaska's Ruth Glacier as another basked in the temperate Mediterranean glory of the Greek Isles.
 All these underpants faced the grind of commercial fishing on the Bering Sea, and the nightmare itinerary of six assorted flights to return to civilization.
 Throughout the process we tried to ask our friends and acquaintances about their underwear preferences.
 Although it usually descended into crude joke making, we did learn a lot.
 They spoke of suffocating waistbands and world-class wedgies.
 Too often we discovered the unsettling truth about who liked to 'go commando'.
-One surprising thing we heard from many guys is that a fly is not totally necessary.
+One surprising thing we heard from many guys is that a fly is not necessary.
 However, for a smaller percentage, the absence of an opening on the Arc'teryx design was a definite deal breaker.

 In the end we did our best to evaluate this highly personal field of underwear choice objectively.
-It's why we suffered through the boredom of an air dry test and spent hours researching the finer points of stitch class 600, flat-lock seams.
+It's why we suffered through the boredom of an air dry test and spent hours researching the subtler points of stitch class 600, flat-lock seams.
 Ultimately, this review is still the opinions of the review editor, but we did try to make it fair.
 All underwear tested was purchased by OutdoorGearLab on the retail market.
 There was no financial incentive to review any garment better than another.

 From comfort to dry time, the conveniences of the underwear in this review can make a big difference in the avid traveler's pack.
 With the rise of popularity in this garment, it can be difficult to know what features are important and just how much money to spend on them.
 We hope that you can use the tests and analyses from this review to determine these factors and find out what pair truly meets your needs.